The Android Platform Security Model (2023): Android background and scope

-\paragraph{The Android ecosystem is immense.} Different statistics show that in the last few years, the majority of a global, intensely diverse user base already used mobile devices to access Internet resources (i.e.\ 63\% in the US~\cite{url-mobile-vs-desktop-usage}, 56\% globally~\cite{url-statcounter}, with over 68\% in Asia and over 80\% in India).
-Additionally, there are hundreds of different OEMs (Original Equipment Manufacturers, i.e.\ device manufacturers) making tens of thousands of Android devices in different form factors~\cite{googleblogpost-android-choice-2018} (including, but not limited to, standard smartphones and tablets, watches, glasses, cameras and many other Internet of things device types, handheld scanners/displays and other special-purpose worker devices, TVs, cars, etc.).
-Some of these OEMs do not have detailed technical expertise, but rely on ODMs (Original Device Manufacturers) for developing hardware and firmware and then re-package or simply re-label devices with their own brand.
-Only devices shipping with Google services integration need to get their firmware certified, but devices simply based off AOSP can be made without permission or registration.
-Therefore, there is no single register listing all OEMs, and the list is constantly changing with new hardware concepts being continuously developed.
-One implication is that changing APIs and other interfaces can lead to large changes in the device ecosystem and take time to reach most of these use cases.
+Android is not a vertically-integrated product, developed and maintained by one company.
+Instead, devices in the Android ecosystem are supported by hundreds of different Original Equipment Manufacturers (OEMs), who have collectively launched tens of thousands of Android devices in varying form factors~\cite{googleblogpost-android-choice-2018} (including smartphones, tablets, watches, glasses, headsets, Internet of things devices, handheld scanners/displays and other special-purpose devices, TVs, cars, and exercise equipment).
+Some OEMs do not have detailed technical expertise, and instead rely on Original Device Manufacturers (ODMs) for developing hardware and firmware and then re-package or re-label devices with their own brand.
+OEMs and ODMs also often depend on external silicon manufacturers to develop particular low-level hardware components for their devices, as well as firmware or kernel-level driver software.
+For simplicity, we often refer to these groups collectively as \emph{device manufacturers}.

-However, devices using Android as a trademarked name to advertise their compatibility with Android apps need to pass the Compatibility Test Suite (CTS).
-Developers rely on this compatibility when writing apps for this wide variety of different devices.
-In contrast to some other platforms, Android explicitly supports installation of apps from arbitrary sources, which led to the development of different app stores and the existence of apps outside of Google Play.
-Consequently, there is a long tail of apps with a very specific purpose, being installed on only few devices, and/or targeting old Android API releases.
-Definition of and changes to APIs need to be considerate of the huge number of applications that are part of the Android ecosystem.
+While some parts of the platform may be customized or proprietary for different device manufacturers, AOSP provides \emph{reference implementations} for nearly all components.
+This includes the Linux kernel,\footnote{\url{https://android.googlesource.com/kernel/common/}} an ARM trusted execution environment called Trusty,\footnote{\url{https://android.googlesource.com/trusty/vendor/google/aosp/}} and a bootloader called \texttt{libavb} that provides a cryptographically verified boot process.
+In practice, device manufacturers often alter these reference implementations to form the distribution of Android that ultimately reaches the user's device.
+As a result, device manufacturers are responsible for customizing, building, distributing, and supporting Android for their devices.